Pretty good fractional revival on abelian Cayley graphs

 where $M = , \alpha, \beta, \gamma \in \mathbb{C}$ with $\beta \neq 0$, $|\alpha|^2 + |\beta|^2 = 1~\mathrm{ and }~\gamma = -\frac{\overline \alpha \beta}{\overline \beta}$; $ {\textbf{0}}$ is the $2 \times (n - 2)$ zero matrix and $N$ is a $(n - 2) \times (n - 2)$ unitary matrix.
 In the definition of PGFR, if $\alpha = 0$ then $\Gamma$ is said to exhibit \textit{pretty good state transfer} (PGST in short) between $a$ and $b$.

-Wang et al.~\cite{J. Wang} and, Cao and Luo~\cite{Cao} studied FR on Cayley graphs over abelian groups.
-Cao and Luo~\cite{Cao} provided several new classes of Cayley graphs over abelian groups exhibiting FR.
 In~\cite{PGFR Adjacency}, Chan et al. developed the theory of PGFR on graphs with respect to the adjacency matrix and gave a complete classification of PGFR on paths and cycles.
 They proved that a cycle exhibits PGFR if and only if the number of vertices is of the form $2 p^s$, where $p$ is a prime number and $s$ is a positive integer, and it occurs between every pair of antipodal vertices.
 In~\cite{PGFR Laplacian}, Chan et al. studied Laplacian PGFR on graphs and classified paths and double stars that exhibit Laplacian PGFR.
 Drazen et al.~\cite{PGFR diagonal perturbation} generalized the concept of PGFR between two vertices of a graph to an arbitrary-sized subsets.
 Wang et al.~\cite{PGFR Nonabelian} provided necessary and sufficient conditions for the existence of PGFR on normal Cayley graphs over dicyclic groups.
 They used these conditions to obtain Cayley graphs exhibiting or not exhibiting PGFR.
 Pal and Bhattacharjya~\cite{Pal 2} proved that a cycle and its complement exhibit PGST if and only if the number of vertices is a power of two, and it occurs between antipodal vertices.
 Further, Pal~\cite{Pal, State transfer on circulant Pal} generalized this result to a class of circulant graphs.
 In this paper, we study the existence of PGFR on Cayley graphs over abelian groups.